Mr. Fathead

-Mr. Fathead is an album by saxophonist David Newman recorded in 1977 and released on the Warner Bros label.
+Mr. Fathead is an album by American jazz saxophonist David Newman recorded in 1977 and released on the Warner Bros label.

 Reception

 In his review for AllMusic, Alex Henderson stated: "Newman showed a lot of R&B fans that improvisatory horn solos weren't something to be afraid of.
 Improvisation, however, isn't something that you will hear a lot of on 1976's disappointing Mr. Fathead ...
 For the most part, this erratic and unfocused LP isn't soul-jazz, most of the material is either disco-funk or lightweight instrumental pop. ... for the most part, Mr. Fathead wastes Newman's considerable talents.
 This record is strictly for completists".